iridl/iridl.github.io/docsrc/admin/installation.md

 ## Install datasets

-Among other things, the ansible playbook has created structures (directories, groups, a database, and permissions) to support the installation of datasets.
+Among other things, the ansible playbook creates structures (directories, groups, a database, and permissions) to support the installation of datasets.
 You can now install your data as described in {ref}`installing-data`.
 A member of the IRI staff will typically be involved in this process, as it